 TLO demand assumed as constant 0.2 ML/d as outlined in Section 6.5.3 • Supplied by the following sources: 1st priority: Mine affected dams; 2.2 CHPP demand 2nd priority: Sediment/clean water dams; and • 3 rd priority: External water pipeline.
-Varies depending upon production schedule, as outlined in Section 6.5.2 Sourced from trucked water delivered to site 2.3 Potable water demand • 100% loss assumed demand Assumed constant rate of 50 ML/yr (as outlined in Section 6.5.4) 3 Pit water • Pit status progression outlined in Table 6.3 3.1 All pits Active pits dewater to the pit dewatering dams (MWD8 and MWD9) at 100 L/s (8.64 ML/d) • Receive groundwater inflows as outlined in Section 6.6 4 Operation of mine e affected water dams Mine affected water storages that capture runoff from the CHPP/ROM pad 4.1 MWD6 & MWD7 (CHPP dams) Supply water to the mine demands as outlined in Item 2 above (enir dans) In Stages 2 and 3 when above their OV, transfer water to MWD9 at 4.32 ML/d Overflows to MWD8 • Turkeys nest dams, receiving no external catchment 4.2 MWD8 Main pit dewatering dam, pits dewater to this storage at 100 L/s (8.64 ML/d) Supplies water to the mine demands as outlined in Item 2 above • Turkeys nest dams, receiving no external catchment 4.3 MWD9 Secondary pit dewatering dam, dewatering the pits at 100 L/s (8.64 ML/d) and transferring the water to MWD8 when MWD8 is below its MOV • When MWD8 is above its MOV, MWD9 stores water Receives transfers from the CHPP dams when they are above their OV 5 Operation of sedi above their OV 5 Operation of sedi above their OV 5 Operation of sedin Sediment dams (SD9 - SD29) above their OV ment dams
+Varies depending upon production schedule, as outlined in Section 6.5.2 Sourced from trucked water delivered to site 2.3 Potable water • 100% loss assumed demand Assumed constant rate of 50 ML/yr (as outlined in Section 6.5.4) 3 Pit water • Pit status progression outlined in Table 6.3 3.1 All pits Active pits dewater to the pit dewatering dams (MWD8 and MWD9) at 100 L/s (8.64 ML/d) Receive groundwater inflows as outlined in Section 6.6 4 Operation of mi ne affected water dams Mine affected water storages that capture runoff from the CHPP/ROM pad 4.1 MWD6 & MWD7 • Supply water to the mine demands as outlined in Item 2 above (CHPP dams) In Stages 2 and 3 when above their OV, transfer water to MWD9 at 4.32 ML/d Overflows to MWD8 • Turkeys nest dams, receiving no external catchment 4.2 MWD8 Main pit dewatering dam, pits dewater to this storage at 100 L/s (8.64 ML/d) Supplies water to the mine demands as outlined in Item 2 above • Turkeys nest dams, receiving no external catchment 4.3 MWD9 Secondary pit dewatering dam, dewatering the pits at 100 L/s (8.64 ML/d) and transferring the water to MWD8 when MWD8 is below its MOV • When MWD8 is above its MOV, MWD9 stores water Receives transfers from the CHPP dams when they are above their OV 5 Operation of sec • Up to 20 sediment dams active over the mine life 5.1 Sediment dams (SD9 - SD29) Assumed to be dewatered to 33% of capacity every 5 days following sediment removal (not modelled) 、 - · · / Supplies water to the mine demands as outlined in Item 2 above

-• Overflows to the receiving waters (i.e. to East Creek or Hughes Creek) 6 Clean water storage s • Diverted water dam that receives inflows from the rural catchment to the southwest of Vulcan North pit 6.1 DD2 • Transfers water from empty to the diversion drain to the southwest of Vulcan North pit at 100 L/s (8.64 ML/d), which flows to East Creek, from empty
+• Overflows to the receiving waters (i.e. to East Creek or Hughes Creek) 6 Clean water storage s • Diverted water dam that receives inflows from the rural catchment to the southwest of Vulcan North pit 6.1 DD2 Transfers water from empty to the diversion drain to the southwest of Vulcan North pit at 100 L/s (8.64 ML/d), which flows to East Creek, from empty